You are a worker

 Is a permit always needed?

-In certain cases, you don’t have to apply for a permit.
+In some cases, you do not need to apply for a work permit.

 Different kinds of permit